British Rail Class 02: D2853

 D2853 was originally sent over to Meadowhall in 1997, before later being transferred to the Rutland Railway Museum and eventually in 2004 to Barrow Hill Engine Shed, where it resides today.
 The unit is often only posing statically on display however the unit does occasionally move around on its own power, sometimes with other units.
-In 2006, it was moved to Scunthorpe Steelworks, also known as Appleby Froddingham It was briefly moved back to Barrow Hill on multiple occasions, although it wouldn't be until 2016 when it was finally sent there permanently.
+In 2006, it was moved to Scunthorpe Steelworks, also known as Appleby Frodingham It was briefly moved back to Barrow Hill on multiple occasions, although it wouldn't be until 2016 when it was finally sent there permanently.
 The unit was painted in BR Green livery as of 2020.

 D2854

 D2854 was purchased from C F Booth in 1989 by the Heritage Shunters Trust, and was originally moved to Meadowhall in 1989, where it was overhauled.
 It was not seen working on Peak Rail until 2003, where it has continually ran there since.

 D2858

 D2858 was moved to Swanwick Junction in 2002, and in 2004 was repainted into BR Green livery.
 Since then, D2858 has been preserved in the Midland Railway Centre, and it often runs between Swanwick Junction and Butterley and occasionally further.